Wootton, West Oxfordshire: Economic and social history

 The Domesday Book of 1086 records Wootton as the court of the hundred of Wootton.
 At the time of the Hundred Rolls in 1279 Hordley was recorded as having 19 households and 150 acre of land.
 By the early part of the 16th century this had declined to only five (adult) residents.
 The Gregory family had converted most of the farmland from arable to pasture which would have done much to reduce the village population.

 The house at Hordley Farm, about 2/5 mi southeast of Wootton, was built for the Gregory family in about 1500.
 It is arranged around three and a half sides of a quadrangle, possibly following the plan of an earlier medieval house on the same site.
 The kitchen fireplace and two of the doorways have four-centred arches that date from about 1500, and the north wing has two square-headed windows from the later 16th century.
 The ground-floor rooms have some 17th-century panelling.
 In 1750 the house was remodelled and a gazebo was built in the garden.

 In 1787 the Rev. Charles Parrott, sometime vicar of Saham Toney in Norfolk, died leaving a bequest for a school to be founded and run in Wootton.
 Early in the 19th century further schools were added in Wootton, including one run by the rector.
 In 1836 a new building was completed to merge all education in the village into one school.
 The Rector, Rev. L.C.
 Lee, paid towards the cost of the site and gave capital and the income from several cottages to fund the new school.
 In 1942 it was reorganised as a junior school.
 It is now Wootton-by-Woodstock Church of England Primary School.

 Wootton had two public houses until 2008, when the King's Head closed.

+Natural history

+The parish includes Sheep's Banks, formerly known as Holly Bank, a Site of Special Scientific Interest.

+There are two areas of lowland fens that are designated as "Priority Habitat Inventory" by Natural England.
+The largest of these is near the confluence of the River Glyme and River Dorn.